stephenhenckaerts/appwise-nestjs-naming-conventions/naming-conventions.md

 - The `up` method to enact the migration.
 - The `down` method to revert the migration.

-### 🔎 Additional Guidelines

-- **Single Responsibility**: Aim to have each migration file handle a single concern, keeping changes isolated and comprehensible.
-- **Testing**: It's essential to rigorously test migration files to ensure they implement and reverse changes correctly without introducing bugs.

 ### 📝 Example File Structure

 ```typescript